Research & Meetings

 Aims:

-The Global Mangrove Watch (GMW) was initiated as part of the K&C Initiative in 2011.
-It is led by Aberystwyth University (U.K.) and solo Earth Observation (Japan), in collaboration with Wetlands International, the International Water Management Institute (Sri Lanka) and the UNEP World Conservation Monitoring Centre (U.K.).
-The GMW aims to provide geospatial information about mangrove extent and changes to the Ramsar Convention, national wetland practitioners, decision makers and NGOs.
-The primary objective of the GMW has been to provide countries lacking a national mangrove monitoring system with first cut mangrove extent and change maps, to help safeguard against further mangrove forest loss and degradation.
+The Global Mangrove Watch (GMW) was initiated as part of the JAXA K&C Initiative in 2011.
+It is led by Aberystwyth University (U.K.), solo Earth Observation (Japan), JAXA, Wetlands International, and the Nature Conservancy (TNC).
+The GMW provides geospatial information about mangrove extent and changes to the Ramsar Convention, national wetland practitioners, decision makers and NGOs.

 Dr. Ake Rosenqvist, GMW and K&C Science Coordinator